Curriculum standards

 - identify children from priority populations

-- describe social determinants of health and their impacts
+- describe the life course model, the social determinants of health, and their impacts

-- apply knowledge of how a policy, health promotion, or a health strategy will impact on the health and wellbeing of the populations they serve
+- apply knowledge of how a policy or health strategy will impact on the health and wellbeing of populations

-- define a population health question or policy that affects the health and wellbeing of children, youth, and their families
+- define a population health question or policy that affects the health and wellbeing of children, young people, and their families.

 - analyse data and evidence